 Looks after the organisation's finances and ensures good practice in financial accountability.

-In addition, there are a further five 'ordinary' directors. who monitor planning and/or other issues.
+In addition, there are further 'ordinary' directors who monitor planning and/or other issues.
 Occasionally sub-groups will be formed within the organisation to run specific events or activities.
 These are open to any member to run or support.